 3. Prescription Asian Fit Eyewear Online at SportRx

-Sunglass Rob goes over what you need to know about Asian fit glasses with two of our opticians, Sarah and Sergio.
+Sarah from SportRx explains everything you need to know about Asian fit glasses.
 Watch below or keep reading to learn more.

 The main facial features that make your everyday eyewear problematic are flatter nose bridges, high cheekbones, and a wider brow.
 Asian fit glasses have a few techniques to complement these features rather than complicate them.